 Who Cleans My Room and Living Space?

-Housekeeping services are not provided in student rooms, townhouse and apartment units.
-Residents are responsible for keeping their own rooms, apartments and townhouses clean in accordance with the Residence Cleanliness Standard.
-Each Residence House, apartment unit and townhouse unit come equipped with a vacuum for student use.
+Housekeeping services are not provided in student rooms, townhouses, and apartment units.
+Residents are responsible for keeping their own rooms, apartments, and townhouses clean in accordance with the Residence Cleanliness Standard.
+Each Residence House, apartment unit, and townhouse unit come equipped with a vacuum for student use.

 If something is in need of repair, please submit an online work order.